 Corporate Loans.
 The Portfolios may invest in corporate loans.
 Corporate loans have the most senior position in a borrower's capital structure or share the senior position with other senior debt securities of the borrower ("Corporate Loans").
 This capital structure position generally gives holders of Corporate Loans a priority claim on some or all of the borrower's assets in the event of default.
 Most of a Portfolio's Corporate Loans investments will be secured by specific assets of the borrower.
 Corporate Loans also have contractual terms designed to protect lenders.
-Each applicable Portfolio generally acquires Corporate Loans of borrowers that, in Janus Capital's or the subadviser's judgment, can make timely payments on their Corporate Loans and that satisfy other credit standards established by Janus Capital or the subadviser, as applicable.
+Each applicable Portfolio generally acquires Corporate Loans of borrowers that, in Janus Capital's judgment, can make timely payments on their Corporate Loans and that satisfy other credit standards established by Janus Capital.
 Nevertheless, investing in Corporate Loans does involve investment risk, and some borrowers default on their loan payments.
 A Portfolio attempts to manage these risks through careful analyses and monitoring of borrowers.

 There is less readily available, reliable information about most Corporate Loans than is the case for many other types of securities.
-In addition, there is no minimum rating or other independent evaluation of a borrower or its securities, and thus Janus Capital or the subadviser, as applicable, relies primarily on its own evaluation of borrower credit quality rather on any available independent source.
-As a result, each Portfolio is particularly dependent on the analytical abilities of Janus Capital or the subadviser, as applicable.
+In addition, there is no minimum rating or other independent evaluation of a borrower or its securities, and thus Janus Capital relies primarily on its own evaluation of borrower credit quality rather on any available independent source.
+As a result, each Portfolio is particularly dependent on the analytical abilities of Janus Capital.

 Corporate Loans generally are not listed on any national securities exchange or automated quotation system and no active trading market exists for many Corporate Loans.
 As a result, Corporate Loans may be illiquid, meaning that a Portfolio cannot reasonably expect to sell or dispose of them in current market conditions in seven calendar days or less without the sale or disposition significantly changing their market value.
 In addition, the market for Corporate Loans, if any, could be disrupted in the event of an economic downturn or a substantial increase or decrease in the interest rates.
 However, many Corporate Loans are of a large principal amount and are held by a large number of owners.
-In the opinion of each of Janus Capital and the subadviser, if applicable, this should enhance their liquidity.
+In the opinion of Janus Capital, this should enhance their liquidity.

 A Portfolio may acquire Corporate Loans of borrowers that are experiencing, or are more likely to experience, financial difficulty, including Corporate Loans issued in highly leveraged transactions.
 The Portfolios may even acquire and retain Corporate Loans of borrowers that have filed for bankruptcy protection.
-Because of the protective terms of Corporate Loans, each of Janus Capital and the applicable subadviser believes that a Portfolio is more likely to recover more of its investment in a defaulted Corporate Loan than would be the case for most other types of defaulted debt securities.
+Because of the protective terms of Corporate Loans, Janus Capital believes that a Portfolio is more likely to recover more of its investment in a defaulted Corporate Loan than would be the case for most other types of defaulted debt securities.
 Nevertheless, even in the case of collateralized Corporate Loans, there is no assurance that sale of the collateral would raise enough cash to satisfy the borrower's payment obligation or that the collateral can or will be liquidated.
 In the case of bankruptcy, liquidation may not occur and the court may not give lenders the full benefit of their senior position.
 Uncollateralized Corporate Loans involve a greater risk of loss.